vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/kriyA/gopAla-bhaTTaH/hari-bhakti-vilAsaH/meta/broo_intro.md

-HBV1.41, 2.148, 3.173, 4.54, 5.381).
+Second, and to me conclusively, the author of the commentary has had access to the same sources as the author of the main text, as he is often able to mention alternative readings (e.g., commentary to HBV1.41, 2.148, 3.173, 4.54, 5.381).
 This is particularly striking in the cases where the main text provides citations taken second hand from unnamed primary sources.
-For example, at 2.184–233, the

-HBV gives a lengthy citation from the *Varāha Purāṇa* (98.7–55) that textual variants show to be taken first-hand from the *Jayamādhavamānasollāsa* (folios111a–115b; for more on this text, see below 35).
-After the verse that is 2.145 in the

-HBV, the *Jayamādhavamānasollāsa* adds a short gloss that in the

-HBV is incorporated into the commentary.[^FN000035] That a separate commentator would firstly have known that this *Varāha Purāṇa* citation was in fact taken from the *Jayamādhavamānasollāsa* and that he secondly would have taken the trouble to find it there and insert that text’s short glosses into his commentary defies all probability.
-Rather, the same person wrote the main text and the commentary, and since it is clear that the commentary was written by Sanātana Gosvāmin, that means that he is the author of the main text of the
+For example, at 2.184–233, the HBV gives a lengthy citation from the *Varāha Purāṇa* (98.7–55) that textual variants show to be taken first-hand from the *Jayamādhavamānasollāsa* (folios111a–115b; for more on this text, see below 35).
+After the verse that is 2.145 in the HBV, the *Jayamādhavamānasollāsa* adds a short gloss that in the HBV is incorporated into the commentary.[^FN000035] That a separate commentator would firstly have known that this *Varāha Purāṇa* citation was in fact taken from the *Jayamādhavamānasollāsa* and that he secondly would have taken the trouble to find it there and insert that text’s short glosses into his commentary defies all probability.
+Rather, the same person wrote the main text and the commentary, and since it is clear that the commentary was written by Sanātana Gosvāmin, that means that he is the author of the main text of the HBV as well.

 [^FN000035]: